Welcome to Rhodes, the capital of the Dodecanese,

 From its building to its destruction lies a time span of

-the famous list of Wonders.
-"But even lying on the
+famous list of Wonders.
+"But even lying on the ground,

-ground, it is a marvel", said Pliny the Elder.
-The
+it is a marvel", said Pliny the Elder.
+The Colossus of

-Colossus of Rhodes was not only a gigantic statue.
-It
+Rhodes was not only a gigantic statue.
+It was a symbol

 that beautiful Mediterranean island of Rhodes.